 The Major Appliance Service Program will train you to service, diagnose, and repair all major appliances.
 We provide classroom and laboratory training.
 In the lab, you will work on actual non-working appliances.
 You will learn when and how to use the proper tools, where to locate needed parts, how to remove or repair broken parts, and how to attach new parts.In order to protect our environment, students are instructed on the proper way to handle refrigerants.
 Before completing the program, all students will take the EPA certification.

 While various industries employee students from the Major Appliance Service program, many will obtain employment as Refrigeration Mechanics and Installers.
 Within this field, you might be responsible for installing and repairing industrial, commercial, or residential appliance systems, including refrigeration and sanitation control machines.

 Typical day-to-day tasks might include:

-Observe and test system operation, using gauges and instruments.
+Observing and testing system operation using gauges and instruments.

-Adjust valves according to specifications and charge system with proper type of refrigerant by pumping the specified gas or fluid into the system.
+Adjusting valves according to specifications and charging systems with the proper type of refrigerant by pumping the specified gas or fluid into the system.

-Dismantle malfunctioning systems and test components, using electrical, mechanical, and pneumatic testing equipment.
+Dismantling malfunctioning systems and testing components using electrical, mechanical, and pneumatic testing equipment.

-Adjust or replace worn or defective mechanisms and parts and reassemble repaired systems.
+Adjusting or replacing worn or defective mechanisms and parts, and reassembling repaired systems.